 Edmund turned and stepped lightly.
 I followed his lead.

 Another several dozen paces and we were deep into the wet throat of the tunnel.
-The ceiling was indeed dropping down on us.
+The ceiling was indeed closing down on us.
 With every step, it was a little closer to my head.

 Then the stone brushed my hair, and then I had to stoop to continue.